vuongDang/const_init/README.md

 ## Limitations

 Certain JSON types do not translate perfectly into Rust types.
-- JSON `integers` are turned into Rust `isize`
+- JSON `integers` are all turned into Rust `isize`
+- JSON `arrays` containing different types are not handled
 - JSON `null` is unsupported
 - JSON `Nan` is unsupported

 Currently all JSON `integers` are turned into Rust `isize` (hence we exclude `floats` and we don't differentiate between the different Rust integer types).

-## TODO

-- Better macro and examples to handle arrays and "hashmap"